kabakadev/trivia_app/README.md

 In here a regular user can choose any of the numbers displayed before each menu to select the menu optons

 - **0. View All Questions**: Displays all questions in the database, including their multiple-choice answers.
-- **1. Play Trivia**: Starts the trivia game for the user to answer questions and track their score.When user answers each question which is turn based, they willl get feedback wether the answer they gave is correct or false, answering the question is by number based, the user can select the answer by entering a number (1-4 ) each number corresponding to the option being chosen.
+- **1. Play Trivia**: Starts the trivia game for the user to answer questions and track their score.

+When user answers each question which is turn based, they willl get feedback wether the answer they gave is correct or false, answering the question is by number based, the user can select the answer by entering a number (1-4 ) each number corresponding to the option being chosen.

 - **2. Logout**: Logs out the current user and returns to the login/registration prompt.
 - **3. Exit**: Exits the program.